Fundamental properties of cooperative contagion processes: Introduction

-Although some models have been developed recently to describe coinfection dynamics, the majority of them consider competitive interactions between diseases~\cite{Funk2010, Marceau2011, Sahneh2014, Newman2005, Ahn2006, Poletto2013, Newman2011}, i.e. infection with one disease induces a host's cross immunity towards another infection.
-In these systems different phases such as extinction, coexistence, and one-strain dominance have been identified.
-In one class of models coinfection is captured by a multiplex network approach~\cite{Buldyrev2010, Domenico2013,Sanz2014}, where each infectious agent is transmitted along a different sets of links in the same population~\cite{Funk2010, Marceau2011, Sahneh2014}.
-Recently, researchers also considered cooperative pathogen interactions~\cite{Newman2013, ChenLi2013, Weiran2015, HD2015}, i.e. infection with one disease facilitating infection with another pathogen and vice versa.
-In Ref.~\cite{Weiran2015}, a simple coinfection model of susceptible-infected-recovered (SIR) type was investigated within the framework of cooperative bond percolation.
+Early network theoretic work focused on competitive coinfection \cite{funk2010, marceau2011, sahneh2014, newman2005, ahn2006, karrer2011, poletto2013, poletto2015} with important applications to infection dynamics of virus strains that induce cross immunity.
+Multiplex network approaches have also been applied in this context \cite{buldyrev2010, de2013}, in which each contagion process evolves along a different set of links in the same population \cite{funk2010, marceau2011, sahneh2014, sanz2014}.

+Only recently, cooperative contagion in which infection with one transmissible agent facilitates infection with another was investigated \cite{chen2013, cai2015, grassberger2016, hebert2015, janssen2016}.
+These studies mainly focused on transient dynamics of the generic SIR (Susceptible-Infected-Recovery) model in which individuals acquire immunity after infection.
+In Ref. \cite{cai2015}, a simple SIR coinfection model was investigated within the framework of cooperative bond percolation.
 This model exhibits avalanche-like outbreak scenarios, depending on the level of cooperation and the structure of the underlying transmission network.
-Furthermore, it has been found that highly clustered structures in population aid the proliferation of coinfections, contrary to the effect observed in single disease dynamics~\cite{HD2015}.
-Nevertheless, some fundamental issues remain elusive: What basic dynamical features can we expect in multiple-epidemic spreading with disease-disease interactions?
-To what extent does coinfection change the classic outbreak scenario of single diseases?
-How does coinfection dynamics shape the generic features of spatial propagation?
+Analytical insights were obtained for cooperative bond percolation in multiplex systems \cite{allard2015, azimi2016}.
+Furthermore, it has been found that highly clustered structures in population aid the proliferation of coinfections, contrary to the effect observed in single disease dynamics \cite{hebert2015}.
+Because most of these models focus on transient SIR dynamics they can't capture situations in which a steady supply of susceptibles permits the existence of a stable endemic state, such as the SIS or SIRS or SIR model with vital processes.
+Particularly in these systems, some fundamental issues remain elusive: What basic dynamical features can we expect in cooperative contagion processes?
+To what extent does cooperativity change the classic outbreak scenario, what is the nature of transitions to endemic states?
+Can we expect multi-stability and multiple thresholds?
+How does cooperativity impact spatial propagation?

-Here we introduce and investigate a straightforward network model for the contagion process of two interacting epidemics (labeled $A$ and $B$) in which the interaction is explicitly incorporated.
-The kinetics of both diseases follows the generic susceptible-infected-susceptible (SIS) reaction scheme, in which infected individuals transmit the disease to susceptibles at a specified rate.
-Infected individuals remain infectious for a typical infectious period before they become susceptible again.